-In the original publication describing the CUT&Tag method the authors mention the use of AMPure XP beads for the purification of the DNA subsequently to tagmentation and Proteinase K digest.
-A potential issue is the carry-over of active Proteinase K, which can interfere with the downstream PCR amplification.
-Therefore, the authors recommend now the phenol-chloroform extraction to assure complete denaturation of Proteinase K.
+A potential issue when using SPRI beads for the DNA fragment clean-up is the carry-over of active Proteinase K, which can interfere with the downstream PCR amplification.
+Therefore, a phenol-chloroform extraction is preferable to assure complete denaturation of Proteinase K.